Joeltronics/croqu-8/README.md

 Possibly some performance or token count optimizations (although so far, neither seems necessary)

+AI improvements:

+- Check for other balls in the way of the chosen target and figure out how to handle this
+- Try for multiple wickets at once when this is possible
+- Maybe add difficulty options?

 "Maybe later" features:

 - Teams (pairs) mode
-- Optional "Garden croquet" layout & rules (the current is "lawn croquet")
+- Optional "Garden Croquet" layout & rules (the current is "Lawn Croquet")